SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 > - **_Call → Action_**
 > - **_Question → Answer_**

-I'll give you simple examples that illustrate this point.
+Below is a simple example to illustrate this point.

 <br>

 #

-### Case Study #1: Web Browsing
+### Case Study: Web Browsing
 You visit **Google.com** and see this:
 ![](assets/module1/images/google.png)<br>